tibs/pact-talk/pact-slides.rst

 Which we already said was a Bad Thing at the start of this talk

 So let's look at how we can use Pact to describe our request and the response

-(if you want to do the same for VCR or Betamax, I'll give links to them at the end)

 Let's write a test with pact - 1/2
 ----------------------------------